kurtkincaid/bunyan-arangodb/README.md

 [![Known Vulnerabilities](https://snyk.io/test/github/kurtkincaid/bunyan-arangodb/badge.svg)](https://snyk.io/test/github/kurtkincaid/bunyan-arangodb)

 A simple and configurable ArangoDB for Bunyan.
-The module itself is relatively simple, so it should work with most version of ArangoDB and the module dependencies.
+The module itself is relatively simple, so it should work with most versions of ArangoDB and the module dependencies.

 Please note: This module will not create the database and/or collection for you.
 These must already exist in your ArangoDB instance when your code is run.